Penske PC-10: 1982

 Mears and Cogan accumulated many race wins and poles during this season, with Mears ultimately winning the CART Championship as he had the previous year.
 Mears had nine pole positions and four race wins while Cogan had two pole positions.
 Cogan finished sixth in the championship points.

-INDY 500 – PC-10's were involved in the two most memorable moments, one at the start and one at the finish, of this historic race.
+INDY 500 – PC-10's were involved in two notable moments of the race.
 Mears started the Indy 500 on the pole in his PC-10 with Cogan right next to him.
 Mears finished the race in second place only 0.16 seconds behind Gordon Johncock in his Patrick Racing Wildcat Mk8B #20.
 At the time, it was the closet Indy 500 finish.

 Cogan was involved in the start of the race incident with Mario Andretti and A. J. Foyt.
 Foyt was able to restart the race after the red flag, but Andretti, a crowd favorite, was unable to repair his Patrick Wildcat Mk8B #40 in time.
 It has been suggested that Cogan broke a half-shaft under the force of acceleration due to the slower than normal start.
 Two other cars driven by Dale Whittington and Roger Mears farther back in the pack also collided and were out of the race.
 Cogan was blamed for the accident that eliminated four cars from the 1982 Indy 500.
 Kevin's racing career never fully recovered from this incident, although he did have his only Indy car win in 1986 and finished second in the Indy 500 that same year.